BSc (Hons) Psychology

 What do you need to study with us?

 Our aim is to make learning as accessible as possible by ensuring that you can study your degree in a flexible and convenient way.
 That's why we keep our requirements simple.
 All you need is a laptop or desktop PC (we recommend one running the latest version of Windows), and a good internet connection.
-Please note that if you’re using a Chromebook, only those released in 2020 onwards support SPSS and Jamovi, which are essential requirements for the statistical elements of the course.
+Please note that if you’re using a Chromebook, only those released in 2020 onwards support Jamovi, which is an essential requirement for the statistical elements of the course.
 Through ilearn, our online university campus in the cloud, you'll be able to access your course calendar, support services, learning materials, and our online library containing almost half a million texts, as well as creating assignments, keeping notes, and collaborating with other students on your course.

 Eligibility